Click to link to principle LG Chronicle web pages.

 Holy Trinity Church Leverstock Green

-I was appointed official archivist for Holy Trinity Church in 2005, and have recently completed the cataloguing of all the documents still held by the DCC.
+I was appointed official archivist for Holy Trinity Church in 2005, and in 2015 completed the cataloguing of all the documents still held by the DCC.
 Or at least that’s what I thought, only the Vicar & Secretary have now found some more!
 This was not the first major archive I have catalogued, previously having collated and catalogued the documents (subsequently donated to HALS), left by the late Fred Buglass in 1998, concerning Leverstock Green Parish Hall and Village Association.

 Following the Buncefield explosion in December 2005, I represented LGVA for 2 years as a member of DBC’s Community Recovery Task Force looking into ways in which the local community was able to help and support following the disaster in December.